thaije/rr_epub_generator/README.md

 # How to run

-- Change the `starting_url` in `crawl_and_gen_epub_pages.html` to link to the first chapter of the novel you want crawl.
+- Change the `starting_url` in `crawl_and_gen_epub_pages.html` to link to the first chapter of the novel you want to crawl.
 The script will automatically look for next chapters untill no new chapters found.
 - `python crawl_and_gen_epub_pages.html`
 - Download [Sigil](https://sigil-ebook.com/), create a new Epub, and copy paste the generated html files into the Text folder of your epub
 - (optional) Add a title to your epub file: